 Debthelper.com utilizes certified financial counselors to provide personalized assistance either in person, over the phone, or over the internet, to examine an individual's financial problems, create a personalized debt relief and budget plan, and work with creditors who offer lower interest rates to improve the finances.

 Offering both financial outreach events at their four locations, and online courses, DebtHelper.com seeks to education anyone seeking financial advice, and education, covering a wide range of finance topics including budgeting, bankruptcy, credit card consolidation, and housing counseling, at an affordable rate ranging from free to no more than $25 per course.

 Many come to DebtHelper.com feeling nervous and confused about their financial situation.
-As they meet with their friendly and patient, personal debt counselor, questions start to be answers, the numbers start to become clearer, and a plan is developed that leaves the individual feeling like the understand the direction and steps they must take over the coming weeks.
+As they meet with their friendly and patient, personal debt counselor, questions start to be answered, the numbers start to become clearer, and a plan is developed that leaves the individual feeling like they understand the direction and steps they must take over the coming weeks.

 While DebtHelper.org is a non-profit organization, its fee process isn't entirely clear as to what money goes toward their services and what money goes towards paying off debt and avoiding home foreclosures.

-Currently DebtHelper.com is available to those seeking financial assistance and education in 47 of the 50 states in the Unites States of America; however, due to the lack of a license being currently issues services are not available in the states of Kansas, Montana, or Utah.
+Currently DebtHelper.com is available to those seeking financial assistance and education in 47 of the 50 states in the United States of America; however, due to licensing issues, services are not available in the states of Kansas, Montana, or Utah.

 There are only four physical locations in South Florida, Nevada, North Carolina, and Massachusetts.
 Those seeking a face-to-face experience with the outreach events and other debt reduction services will only be able to obtain services in these location.
 This could be especially difficult for those who wouldn't feel comfortable discussing personal information over the phone or online.